tomtseng/sublinear-coloring/README.md

 coloring.
 In general, we cannot hope to give an optimal coloring unless P = NP.
 Instead we look for approximation algorithms that give a good coloring in polynomial time.
-In 2014, Kawarabayashi and Thorup gave an algorithm that finds an O(n^1.9996) coloring in polynomial time.
+In 2014, Kawarabayashi and Thorup gave an algorithm that finds an O(n^0.19996) coloring in polynomial time.
 This is the latest in a long sequence of works that give O(n^c) colorings for steadily decreasing values of c.

-An interesting question that is useless both in theory and in practice is to stipulate a stronger running time requirement.
+An interesting extension that has no use in either theory or practice is to stipulate a stronger running time requirement.
 In particular, we wonder what the best coloring achievable is using O(n) running time, where n is the number of vertices in the graph.
 This means that if the graph is dense, we cannot even afford to look at all the edges of the graph.
 Is it possible to color the graph using o(n) colors?

 In this project, we show that in the word RAM model, we can color a 3-colorable graph with O(n / log log n) colors in O(n) time.
-See writeup/writeup.pdf for a description of the algorithm.

 ### Algorithm